KRISWIU/cs326-final-tet/docs/milestone2.md

 #### /artworks/{artwork}
 Changes the indicated property of the artwork to match what the user inputs.
   - key - **Required** string which indicates property to change (eg. title, tags).
   - type - **Required** string which indicates the type of operation on the key.
-One of "add", "set," or "remove".
+One of "set", "push", "pop", or "unset".
+Note that `remove` affects the field, while the others merely affect values.
+Future modifications will allow more complicated operations.
   - value - **Required** string which indicates what value to set the key to.
 This should match directly how it should be stored in the database: eg., if the key holds an ID, this value should be an ID.
 If the key holds a link, the value should be a link.

 #### /users/{user}